-This first Local Services Quarterly Report is a step toward a new level of performance monitoring and accountability for the residents and businesses of unincorporated King County.
-It's based on information received from the four King County agencies that signed Service Partnership Agreements with the Department of Local Services in January 2019.
+This Local Services Quarterly Report is a step toward a new level of performance monitoring and accountability for the residents and businesses of unincorporated King County.
+It is based primarily on information received from King County agencies that signed Service Partnership Agreements with the Department of Local Services (Local Services) and Local Services' two divisions:

-- Department of Natural Resources and Parks - Parks Division - Department of Natural Resources and Parks - Surface Water Management Program, Stormwater Services - Department of Executive Services Regional Animal Services of King County - Public Health Seattle & King County Environmental Health Services Division, On-site Sewage Systems and Plumbing and Gas Piping
+- Department of Natural Resources and Parks - Parks Division - Department of Natural Resources and Parks - Surface Water Management Program, Stormwater Services - Department of Executive Services Regional Animal Services of King County - Public Health Seattle & King County Environmental Health Services Division, On-site Sewage Systems and Plumbing and Gas Piping - Department of Local Services Permitting Division - Department of Local Services Roads Services Division

 Our first four partners provide services primarily in unincorporated King County as opposed to both incorporated and unincorporated King County.
-Performance measures are included based on how measurable they are and how well they represent the services provided by that agency or program, as determined by the agencies' product catalogs.
-As Local Services continues to establish relationships with the businesses and residents of unincorporated
+Performance measures are included based on how measurable they are and how well they